 Most health agencies like the CDH, UK’s NHS and others recommend about 150 minutes of moderate-intensity activity (or 75 of vigorous-intensity activity) weekly.
 That’s about 22 minutes per day or 30 minutes, 5 days a week.
 The study found that to obtain the maximum reduction in your risk of death, you should get 24 minutes per day of moderate to vigorous activity (168 minutes per week).

 Of course, even if exercising more than that doesn’t necessarily reduce your risk of death, it’s great for your health!
 Think of this number as a good starting point.
+If can’t get that active yet, 24 minutes per day is a great target to start to work towards.

 Sitting is bad for your health